-At the start of 2017 the SA Law Family department started a blog which told the story of Dr Rebecca Green.
+Back at the start of 2017 the SA Law's team of Family Solicitors started a blog which told the story of Dr Rebecca Green.
 Rebecca, a fictional character, is a mother of two, a GP and a soon-to-be-divorcee.
 Albeit a reluctant one...

 Divorce can be an emotional rollercoaster and a confusing legal process, especially without guidance.

 We wanted to find a new way to help people understand the divorce process and share the practical advice that I have gained during my many years in family law and as head of the Family Department at SA Law.
 And so in January 2017 Rebecca’s story first appeared.

 Nearly one year on with more than 50 blog posts published, 2 national awards won and over 2,500 regular readers per month Rebecca has reached the final stage of her divorce journey.